 CPSY5521

-CPSY 5521 - Prevention and Intervention in Early Childhood: Practice and Ethics (3 Cr.)
+CPSY 5521 - Prevention and Intervention in Early Childhood: Practice (3 Cr.)
 Online may be available

 Course description

-This course is designed to prepare students to apply their knowledge of developmental science, infant mental health, and developmentally informed, dyadic intervention with young children and parents to program development, direct practice and program evaluation.
-Students will review the interdisciplinary nature of infant and early childhood practice and policy across multiple community settings.
-The course will examine IECMH intervention strategies in parent support programs, early care and education, home visiting, primary care, community adult mental health, and specialized programming for families experiencing complex challenges, such as parental incarceration, domestic violence, or homelessness.
-The course will examine professional and relational ethical codes of conduct across disciplines.
+This course is designed to prepare students to apply their knowledge of developmental science and relationship-based intervention with young children and parents to direct practice, program development, and evaluation ethics in dyadic research, practice, and policy.
+Students will review the interdisciplinary nature of infant and early childhood practice and policy across multiple community settings and examine prevention, intervention, and treatment strategies in community adult mental health, parent support programs, early care and education, home visiting, primary care, and specialized programming for families experiencing complex challenges, such as parental incarceration, domestic violence, or homelessness.

 Minimum credits